MMTutorBench: The First Multimodal Benchmark for AI Math Tutoring: Experiments

 \subsection{Error Analysis}

-To understand the primary failure modes of the model, we conduct a detailed error analysis on the top-performing model, Gemini-2.5-Pro, by categorizing the instances where the model scored zero across our six evaluation dimensions.
+To understand the primary failure modes, we conduct a detailed error analysis on the top-performing model, Gemini-2.5-Pro, by categorizing the instances where the model scored zero across our six dimensions.
 Figure~\ref{fig:error-analysis} presents the proportion of samples that failed in each dimension.

-As illustrated, the most significant challenge for the model lies in Solution Scope Control, with nearly one-third (29.34\%) of its responses failing to adhere to the required scope of the solution.
-This is closely followed by failures in Operation Execution (25.69\%) and Operation Formulation (25.55\%).
+As illustrated, the most significant challenge for the model lies in Solution Scope Control, with nearly one-third (31.04\%) of its responses failing to adhere to the required scope of the solution.
+This is closely followed by failures in Operation Execution (27.14\%) and Operation Formulation (26.88\%).
 These three dimensions collectively indicate that while the model may identify a path forward, it struggles profoundly with correctly executing the necessary steps and constraining its output to the appropriate level of detail, often providing overly complex or irrelevant information.

-Furthermore, the model exhibits considerable weaknesses in Brevity (20.29\%) and Insight Discovery (19.56\%).
-This suggests that in about one-fifth of cases, the model either fails to produce a concise answer or misses the core insight required to solve the problem efficiently.
-These issues often compound the problems with operational control, leading to responses that are both incorrect and verbose.
+Furthermore, the model exhibits considerable weaknesses in Brevity (22.08\%) and Insight Discovery (21.17\%), indicating that roughly one-fifth of responses lack conciseness or miss the core insight.
+These issues compound the operational failures above, yielding responses that are both incorrect and verbose.

 A noteworthy finding, however, is the model's exceptional performance in Coherence.
-With a failure rate of only 2.34\%, the model's outputs are almost always logically structured, fluent, and easy to follow.
+With a failure rate of only 2.73\%, the model's outputs are almost always logically structured, fluent, and easy to follow.
 This reveals a critical disparity: the model has mastered linguistic and structural coherence, but still lacks the deeper reasoning and self-control capabilities required for precise operational execution and scope management.
 The outputs are often well-formed but substantively flawed.